-At the South Island, an approximately 17,330 square foot (ft2) temporary dock / unloading facility (TBM dock aka TBM Quay) will be constructed on the west side of the island and will be used by barges and vessels delivering construction equipment and bulk materials.
+At the South Island, an approximately 17,330 square foot (ft2) temporary dock / unloading facility (TBM Quay, Quay) will be constructed on the west side of the island and will be used by barges and vessels delivering construction equipment and bulk materials.
 The quay structure will be supported by hollow steel pipe piles.
 In addition, up to four (4) mooring dolphins in front of the quay at South Island will be installed to accommodate barges involved in the construction.
 No dredging is required to support the temporary quay or the temporary mooring piles.
-Further, an unloading conveyor system is to be constructed on the northwest side of the island that parallels the shore for approximately 405 ft.
-Seven (7) mooring dolphins are to be constructed in front of the conveyor system at 50-ft spacing which will provide for barge docking while loading.
+Further, a Muck Quay for an unloading conveyor system is to be constructed adjacent to the TBM Quay.
+Five (5) mooring dolphins are to be constructed in front of the Muck Quay for the conveyor system at 50-ft spacing which will provide for docking (4) barges while loading.

-It is estimated that vessels and barges ranging in size from 20 ft to 350 ft will deliver the necessary equipment and construction materials to the HRBT Project site over the 60-month construction period.
+It is estimated that vessels and barges ranging in size from 20 ft to 350 feet will deliver the necessary equipment and construction materials to the HRBT Project site over the 60-month construction period.
 Most of the barging/vessel traffic is expected to occur during the first 27 months of construction.
 Equipment and materials required for the HRBT Project will also be transported onto the portal islands via trucks throughout the construction period.

-Up to 216 hollow steel piles measuring 36-inches in diameter will be installed to support a temporary dock/unloading facility at the South Island..
-Up to twelve 36-inch hollow steel piles will be installed to provide mooring facilities along the quay at the South Island (four dolphin moorings comprised of three piles each).
-The off-island unloading conveyor (transfer of solids from the TBM excavation) will include a structure parallel to the South Island with seven dolphins composed of three piles each placed at 50 ft spacing.
-The support structure for the conveyor system, which is approximately 405 ft parallel to the South Island up of 84 24-inch diameter piles.
-Construction of the North Trestle and South Trestle, as well as other temporary structures, will occur between April 2020 and July 2024.
-Installation for the temporary dock, mooring dolphins, temporary work platform trestles, and temporary roadway trestles will occur over approximately 4 years of construction commencing in April 2020 as shown in Table O-1.
+Hollow steel piles measuring 36 inches in diameter will be installed to support the TBM Quay at the South Island.
+In addition, hollow steel piles 36 inches in diameter will be installed to provide mooring facilities along the quay at the South Island (four dolphin moorings comprised of three piles each).
+The temporary Muck Quay off-island unloading conveyor (transfer of solids from the TBM excavation) will include a structure adjacent to the South Island with (5) mooring dolphins.
+Two temporary trestles 70 feet wide and extending 1000 feet are to be constructed at the northwest part of South Island to allow for ground improvement operations along the bored tunnel alignment.
+At the North Island piles will be installed for dolphins and temporary mooring locations around the island expansion area.

+Construction of the North Trestle and South Trestle, as well as other temporary structures, will occur between May 2020 and July 2024.
+Installation for the temporary dock, mooring dolphins, temporary work platform trestles, and temporary roadway trestles will occur over approximately 4 years of construction commencing in May 2020 as shown in Table O-1 Error!
+Reference source not found.

-Table O-1: In-Water Pile Installation Schedule
+Table O- 1 In-Water Pile Installation Schedule